OfficeDev/office-js-docs/reference/outlook/preview/Recurrence.md

 #### getAsync([options], [callback])

-Returns the current recurrence object.
+Returns the current recurrence object of a meeting/appointment series.

-This method returns the entire recurrence object.
+This method returns the entire recurrence object for the meeting/appointment series.

 ##### Parameters: